 Employer Branding on Twitter

 The rapid nature of Twitter makes it a great platform to find and hire top talent with ease.
-Being a gender-balanced platform amongst all the others, Twitter helps you in attracting and engaging a balanced group of candidates and simplify your social media recruitment.
+Being a gender-balanced platform amongst all the others, Twitter helps you attract and engage a balanced group of candidates and simplifies your social media recruitment.

 Twitter is one platform that allows you to be formal and fun at the same time.
 In addition to sharing content about the open positions in your company, you can plan out your Twitter strategy to reach out to potential candidates.
-You can share some company news or some other accomplishment showing hints of professionalism.
-Likewise, you can also share videos of some recent outings or fun quizzes without any worries.
+You can share some company news or some other accomplishments showing hints of professionalism.
+Likewise, you can also share videos of some recent outings or fun interactive quizzes without any worries.
 If you want to build an engaged and relevant community of candidates, don’t forget to do a Twitter follower audit from time to time.
 At the end of the day, it does not make sense to waste your efforts on communicating with bots, fakes or inactive accounts.

 Job seekers today, wish for more than just a handsome salary and insurance.
-Fantastic company culture and a healthy work environment is something that fascinates them.
+A fantastic company culture and a healthy work environment is something that fascinates them.
 Above all, they want to know what your existing employees have to say about you.